shaktit159-Analyst/AI_FINANCIAL_FRAUD_DETECTION-REAL_DATASET.IPYNB/README.md

 4️⃣ Prepare the Dataset

-Place the complete dataset in the notebook's working directory using the expected filename:
+Place the complete dataset in the notebook's working directory using:

 Bank_Transaction_Fraud_Detection.csv

 5️⃣ Run the Notebook

-Execute the notebook cells sequentially from data loading through model evaluation and prediction.
+Execute the notebook cells sequentially from data loading through preprocessing, model training, evaluation and final prediction.

 ---